xx205/gpt-oss/README.md

 This repository provides a collection of reference implementations:

 - **Inference:**
   - [`torch`](#reference-pytorch-implementation) — a non-optimized [PyTorch](https://pytorch.org/) implementation for educational purposes only.
-Requires at least 4x H100s because it's not optimized
+Requires at least 4× H100 GPUs due to lack of optimization.
   - [`triton`](#reference-triton-implementation-single-gpu) — a more optimized implementation using [PyTorch](https://pytorch.org/) & [Triton](https://github.com/triton-lang/triton) incl. using CUDA graphs and basic caching
   - [`metal`](#reference-metal-implementation) — a Metal-specific implementation for running the models on Apple Silicon hardware
 - **Tools:**